grymoire7/gman/help/gman/linux/en/gman1/gman-test.1.md

 testing purposes.

 ### Single emphasis
 This is *emaphasized* and not emphasized.
+Chocolate cake lollipop danish.
+Unerdwear bonbon lemon drops and chocolate.
+Extra words are written here.

 ### Double emphasis
 This is **emaphasized** and not emphasized.